conjurinc/pg_random_id/README.md

 No model modification is necessary, just use the table as usual and it will simply work.
 You can even use it without ActiveRecord.

+Instead of random_id, you can use the random_str_id function.
+This additionally changes the column type to character(6) and stores the ids as base32-encoded strings of handy human-friendly form (think YT ids), such as:
+    kn5xx1
+    qy2kp8
+    e5f67z
+    jz48ce
+    499fmd
+    qaph84
+    a2ke3b
+    ryr4aa
+    z4dnrs
+    w0a7g0
+    1fqmpq
+    nbcyc6
+    zwh5w5
+    0byxvw
+    bavkh3
+    fz0cb2
+    ...

 ## Contributing

 1. Fork it